kuzzleio/kuzzle/README.md

     $ LIKE_A_VIRGIN=1 docker-compose up

+### Reset Kuzzle and insert sorme fixtures with Docker recipe

+If you need to get a fresh start with all persistent data erased and populate it with default fixtures, from Kuzzle's root directory:

+    $ FIXTURES=path/to/the/fixtures/file.json docker-compose up

+Remember that the fixtures must be in the Docker container scope !

 ## Using Vagrant

 If you are not running Docker on your system, for instance if you are running Windows or MacOs, you can pop a virtual machine to run Kuzzle.